The maximum measure of non-trivial 3-wise intersecting families: Preliminaries

 Consider two types of random walks, $A_i$ and $B$, in the two-dimensional grid $\Z^2$.
 Both walks start at the origin, and at each step it moves from $(x,y)$ to $(x,y+1)$ (one step up), or from $(x,y)$ to $(x+1,y)$ (one step to the right).
 For every step the type $A_i$ walk takes one step up with probability $p_i$, and one step to the right with probability $q_i$.
 On the other hand, at step $j$, the type $B$ walk takes one step up with probability $p_i$, and one step to the right with probability $q_i$, where $i=j\bmod r$.
 Let $L_j$ denote the line $y=(r-1)x+j$. \begin{claim} Let $r\geq 2$ and $t\geq 1$ be integers.
 Then we have

-\end{claim} \begin{proof} Suppose that the probability that the walk $A_i$ hits the line $L_t$ is given by $X^t$ for some $X\in(0,1)$.
-After the first step, it is at $(0,1)$ with probability $p_i$, or at $(1,0)$ with probability $q_i$.
-From $(0,1)$ the probability for the walk hitting $L_t$ is $X^{t-1}$, and from $(1,0)$ the probability is $X^{t-1+r}$.
+\end{claim} \begin{proof} Let $x_i(t)$ denote the probability that the walk $A_i$ hits the line $L_t$.
+After the first step of the walk, it is at $(0,1)$ with probability $p_i$, or at $(1,0)$ with probability $q_i$.
+From $(0,1)$ the probability for the walk hitting $L_t$ is $x_i(t-1)$, and from $(1,0)$ the probability is $x_i(t-1+r)$.
 Therefore we have